Domino (character): "Civil War"

-During the 2006 "Civil War" storyline, Domino, Shatterstar and Caliban, under the X-Force name, led an attack on the Xavier Institute and broke out more than half of the 198, bringing the tension between the 198 and O*N*E to a head.
+During the 2006 "Civil War" storyline, Domino, Shatterstar, and Caliban, under the X-Force name, led an attack on the Xavier Institute and broke out more than half of the 198, bringing the tension between the 198 and O*N*E to a head.
 After her other team, the Six Pack disbands, she and Cable are allies on Providence, until a fight with Hecatomb causes the island to sink into the ocean, leaving Cable presumed dead.

-Domino is later recruited by G. W. Bridge along with Silver Sable and the Contessa Valentina Allegra de Fontaine to track down the Punisher.
+Domino is later recruited by G. W. Bridge along with Silver Sable and Valentina Allegra de Fontaine to track down the Punisher.
 When a fake Punisher started targeting civilians, she was the only team member to believe in Castle's innocence.

 X-Force

 After the Punisher stint, Domino finds Wolverine and X-Force in Tokyo and joins them in trying to capture Vanisher.
 Questions to Domino's authenticity have been raised when her luck powers fail her several times.

 On behalf of Wolverine, Domino is asked to stop in a cemetery to deliver flowers to a deceased loved one.
-She encounters Spiral, Chimera and Lady Deathstrike who have dug up Revanche's body.
+She encounters Spiral, Chimera, and Lady Deathstrike who have dug up Revanche's body.
 After a brief fight, she wounds Chimera and the women escape with the body, but Domino manages to replace Jean Grey's body before the Red Queen could take it as a host.

 Domino and Wolverine go on a mission to resolve a situation from Domino's past.

-2010 - present
+2010 – present

 Domino is the first person to learn Red Hulk's identity and is marked for death.
 Doc Samson provides Red Hulk with a list of people (Deadpool, the Punisher, Thundra and Elektra) to kill her.
 When the group arrives, they find her in a bar with the members of X-Force.
 Afterwards, she reveals it was her husband who named her Domino.

 Domino appears post-"Regenesis" as a regular member of Storm's security team, tasked with the responsibility of safeguarding Utopia from all foreign threats..
 She fights with them during the war against the Avengers.

 After the events of the 2012 "Avengers vs. X-Men" storyline, Domino left Utopia like all the mutants who lived there.
 She later joins Cable's new X-Force group.

-As part of the 2016 Marvel NOW! branding, Domino forms a second incarnation of the Mercs for Money that consisted of Gorilla-Man, Machine Man, and Masacre.
-When they arrive to help Deadpool when it comes to freeing Negasonic Teenage Warhead from Umbral Dynamics, Domino stated to Deadpool that they arrived to help and that she is calling the shots on the Mercs for Money.
+In the 2016 Marvel NOW! branding, Domino forms a second incarnation of the Mercs for Money that consisted of Gorilla-Man, Machine Man, and Masacre.
+When they arrive to help Deadpool in freeing Negasonic Teenage Warhead from Umbral Dynamics, Domino stated to Deadpool that they arrived to help and that she is calling the shots on the Mercs for Money.

 Domino appears as a target for the newly revamped Weapon X Program and is opted to join Old Man Logan's new team.

 For the "Dawn of X" relaunch, she joins the new X-Force team, which now operates as an intelligence agency for Krakoa.